LEARNAcademy/syllabus/Rails-C&V/03rails_views.md

 * set the dynamic page you created as the home page
   - Use the route that doesn't require arguments as your home page
   - set the root url in the router to be the homepage.
 * create at least one piece of data in the controller to be passed to the view

+-- hint: You can read about routes on the excellent [Rails guides](https://guides.rubyonrails.org/routing.html)